VictoriaMilani/vmilani.github.io/index.md

 I am **Hugo Sant'Anna**, a Ph.D. candidate at the [University of Georgia](https://www.uga.edu/), [John Munro Godfrey, Sr. Department of Economics](https://www.terry.uga.edu/economics/).

 I am a labor economist with a focus on applied econometrics.
 I am particularly interested in how wages are shaped in the labor market.
-In my job market paper, I use a large administrative data and a Gaussian mixture algorithm to measure the contribution of assortativity between workers and firms to the gender wage gap.
+In my job market paper, I use a large administrative data and a Gaussian mixture algorithm to measure the contribution of assortativity between workers and firms to the gender wage gap. [publicly available mid-august]

 In my second year paper, I use an administrative dataset to show how complementarity dynamics between formal and the informal markets can positively and negatively affect wages.